-Dr. Reischer's writing about children and families appears in The New York Times, The Washington Post, Psychology Today, The Greater Good Science Center, and The Atlantic.
-She is also the author of the best-selling book, "What Great Parents Do: 75 Simple Strategies for Raising Kids Who Thrive," which has been translated into eight languages.
+Dr. Reischer's own writing about children and families appears in The New York Times, The Washington Post, Psychology Today, The Greater Good Science Center, and The Atlantic.
+She is also the author of the best-selling book, "What Great Parents Do: 75 Simple Strategies for Raising Kids Who Thrive," which has been translated into 16 languages.

 Dr. Reischer earned a Ph.D. from the University of Chicago in Psychology / Human Development, and is an honors graduate of Princeton University.
 A former consultant with McKinsey & Company, she sits on the advisory board for Happy Healthy Kids and continues to lead popular parenting classes at schools and organizations such as UCSF Benioff Children's Hospital, Habitot Children's Museum, and University of California.

-Erica Reischer, Ph.D. is a psychologist, author, speaker, and parent educator who offers both therapy and parenting support for individuals and families.
+Erica Reischer, Ph.D. is a psychologist, best-selling author, speaker, and parent educator who offers both therapy and parenting support for individuals and families.
 Based in Oakland, California, Dr. Reischer uses mindfulness techniques, cognitive-behavioral therapy (CBT), and insights from positive psychology.
 She also writes an award-winning blog for parents and educators, and leads popular parenting workshops.

 In her work as a parent educator, Dr. Reischer teaches at the University of California, Habitot Children's Museum, the Ann Martin Center, San Francisco Zen Center, and UCSF Benioff Children's Hospital.

-Dr. Reischer's work with parents and families has been featured in Real Simple, Time Magazine, Parenting Magazine, Woman's Day, The Washington Post, Red Tricycle, PopSugar, Brit & Co., Mother Magazine, The Chicago Tribune, GreatSchools, Yahoo Parenting, KQED Public Radio, Parenting.com, and more.
+Dr. Reischer's work with parents and families has been featured in Real Simple, Time Magazine, Parents Magazine, Woman's Day, The Washington Post, Red Tricycle, PopSugar, Brit & Co., Mother Magazine, The Chicago Tribune, GreatSchools, Yahoo Parenting, KQED Public Radio, Parenting.com, and more.

 In addition to her clinical work, Dr. Reischer has a strong research background, including published articles in peer-reviewed journals, such as "Anthropology of Consciousness" and "Annual Review of Anthropology."
 She also wrote a chapter for "The Child: An Encyclopedic Companion" published by University of Chicago Press.